AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 centuries.

-\(24\) From the days of Clement of Alexandria to those of Gregory of Nyssa and Theodore of Mopsuestia (AD 180-428), the great theologians and teachers, almost without exception, were Universalists.
+\(24\) From the days of Clement of Alexandria to those of Gregory of Nyssa and Theodore of Mopsuestia (180-428), the great theologians and teachers, almost without exception, were Universalists.
 No equal number in the same centuries were comparable to them for learning and goodness.

 \(25\) The first theological school in Christendom, that in Alexandria, taught Universalism for more than two hundred years.

-\(26\) In all Christendom, from AD 170 to 430, there were six Christian schools.
+\(26\) In all Christendom, from 170 to 430, there were six Christian schools.
 Of these four, the only strictly theological schools, taught Universalism, and but one endless punishment.

-\(27\) The three earliest Gnostic sects, the Basilidians, the Carpocratians and the Valentinians (AD 117-132) are condemned by Christian writers, and their heresies pointed out, but though they taught Universalism, that doctrine is never condemned by those who oppose them.
+\(27\) The three earliest Gnostic sects, the Basilidians, the Carpocratians and the Valentinians (117-132) are condemned by Christian writers, and their heresies pointed out, but though they taught Universalism, that doctrine is never condemned by those who oppose them.
 Irenaeus condemned the errors of the Carpocratians, but does not reprehend their Universalism, though he ascribes the doctrine to them.

-\(28\) The first defense of Christianity against Infidelity (Origen against Celsus) puts the defense on Universalistic grounds.
-Celsus charged the Christians\' God with cruelty because he punished with fire.
+\(28\) The first defense of Christianity against Infidelity (Origen's *Against Celsus*) puts the defense on Universalistic grounds.
+Celsus charged the Christians' God with cruelty because he punished with fire.
-Origen replied that God\'s fire is curative; that he is a \"Consuming Fire,\" because he consumes sin and not the sinner.
+Origen replied that God's fire is curative; that he is a "Consuming Fire," because he consumes sin and not the sinner.

 \(29\) Origen, the chief representative of Universalism in the ancient centuries, was bitterly opposed and condemned for various heresies by